DanNixon/sine2020_software_guidelines_paper/report.md

 It is not designed to be a definitive list of what can and cannot be used, but rather a recommendation based on experience of software projects and analysis of the options at the time of writing.

-### Source control management

-- Git

-Git is the most common and one of the most powerful source control management tool used in open source software today with a wide variety of training resources available.
-It is suitable for a project of any size and will last the life of your project.

 ### Code hosting